SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Projects Management/assign-users.md

 ---
 id:  assign-users
 title: Assign or unassign Users
-sidebar_label: Lesson 9 - How to massively assign or unassign users
+sidebar_label: 9.
+Massively assign or unassign users
 sidebar_position: 9
 ---

-## Lesson 9 - How to massively assign or unassign users
+## 9. Massively assign or unassign users

 Follow the next steps to massively assign or unassign users on the Jobs' teams: